...

 Wrought aluminum grades are further divided into eight series, from 1xxx to 8xxx.
 Each series is classified based on its primary alloying element.
 For example, the 1xxx series is essentially pure aluminum, the 2xxx series is alloyed with copper, the 6xxx series with silicon and magnesium, and so forth.
 Cast aluminum grades, on the other hand, are classified by a three-digit number followed by a decimal point.

-Understanding these aluminum grades and their associated properties is crucial for CNC machining.
+Understanding these aluminum grades and their associated properties is crucial for CNC aluminum machining.
 The table below provides a brief overview of the common aluminum series and their primary alloying elements:

 Series Primary Alloying Element General Characteristics